Roland AC-33 30-Watt Battery Powered Portable Acoustic Guitar Combo Amp

-Though the inherent power limits the size of the venues it can be used at, the Roland AC-33 Acoustic amp is great for coffee shop gigs or small outdoor events where you won't need to be loud.
-Because small venues like cafes are prone to acoustic feedback, the anti-feedback control does a great job of avoiding ear-splitting microphonics during performances.
-The built-in 40-second looper enables harmonies and layering; a feature not found on other amplifiers in this class though you will need to purchase a separate footswitch to operate it during playing.
+Though the low power rating limits the size of the venues it can be used at, the Roland AC-33 is great for coffee shop gigs or small outdoor events where you won't need to be loud.
+Because small venues like cafes are prone to acoustic feedback, the anti-feedback control does a great job of avoiding ear-splitting squeals during performances.

 |This is Classical Guitar||Bradford Werner||90/100|